prebid/prebid-integration-monitor/README.md

 - `--outputDir <value>`: Specifies the directory where scan results (JSON files) will be saved.
   - Default: `output` (in the project root)
   - Results are typically saved in a subdirectory structure like `output/Month/YYYY-MM-DD.json`.
+  - **Note**: By default, scan results are automatically stored in the `store/` directory using the format `store/mmm-yyyy/yyyy-mm-dd.json` (e.g., `store/Apr-2025/2025-04-15.json`) and appended to existing files.
 - `--logDir <value>`: Specifies the directory where log files (`app.log`, `error.log`) will be saved.
   - Default: `logs` (in the project root)
 - `--range <string>`: Specify a line range (e.g., '10-20', '5-', '-15') to process from the input source (file, CSV, or GitHub-extracted URLs).
 Uses 1-based indexing.
 If the source is a GitHub repo, the range applies to the aggregated list of URLs extracted from all targeted files in the repo.